andrewcannan/L-C-Photography/README.md

 <img src="docs/readme-images/response-mobile.png">
 <br><br>
 ## 404
 A 404 error page was added to allow the user to easily return to Homepage.
+Added so that if the user attempts to access a webpage that doesn't exist or has a broken link they can easily navigate back to the site, turning the negative experience into a positive one.

 <br><br>
 <img src="docs/readme-images/404-page.png">
 <br><br>